 - Lauren Gardner’s research on f bio-secure mobility utilizes network optimization and mathematical modeling to improve understanding of disease dynamics as a complex function of transportation systems, land use, climate and population demographics.
 The outcomes of this research guide policy to mitigate the risks posed by infectious diseases.

-- Sauleh Siddiqui and Tak Igusa are working with engineers at The Johns Hopkins University Applied Physics Laboratory on agent-based models for national defense systems as a complement to current systems engineering approaches.
+- Tak Igusa is working with engineers at The Johns Hopkins University Applied Physics Laboratory on agent-based models for national defense systems as a complement to current systems engineering approaches.

 - Thomas Gernay’s research team develops computational models for assessing the response of materials and structures under extreme thermal environment.
 These research outcomes advance safer and resilient designs for the built environment under extreme hazards, from nuclear accidents to fire events.